 Those interested to find out more can read the answers that I received below.
 In the meantime, though, my creativity tip to you is this: Do whatever feels right and works best for you!

-Q: What inspires you to create, how do your ideas develop, and what does it feel like when a concept starts to emerge into a tangible piece of work?
+Q: What inspires you to create, how do your ideas develop, and what does it feel like when a concept starts to emerge as a tangible piece of work?

 Freelance Writer, Editor, and Project Maker